 So if you love home decor and interior design, and with that love comes a few purchases of home goods here and there, so be it!
 Just be intentional about what you bring in.
 Don’t let these things go to waste, unused in a closet somewhere.
 Try shopping what you own before you go out and buy something new.

 Detox from ads.

 With most of us staying home these days (thanks, coronavirus), it’s hard to get away from advertisements.
 We might be watching more TV or on social media more often.
 If you’re not, good for you!
 That was my goal, too.
 But let’s face it: watching TV is easy.
 Even if it is YouTube or Amazon Prime.
 There are still ads!

 The best way to detox from ads and help quiet the voice of wanting new things is to detox from your digital life (e-reading excluded).

-Dan and I go through phases of digital detoxing.
+My husband D and I go through phases of digital detoxing.
 Even though our social media consumption fluctuates, I always know when I need to stop scrolling or stop reading the news.

 Read more on how to embrace digital minimalism and digitally detox >>>

 At the time I started writing this, COVID-19 had not taken over the world.
 But even then, I knew that I needed to include a section on gratitude.
 Now days, everyone should be feeling a little more grateful for what they have.